codetojoy/easter_eggs_for_git/egg_basic_01_states.md

 ### Exercise 1: happy flow

-* view status and confirm that all files are currently untracked
+* let's view status and confirm that all files are currently untracked
 <details><summary>Hint for above step:</summary>
 <p><pre>
 git status